ClareJolly/thermostat/README.md

 * Open `index.html` in a browser

-If you want to be able to save the state of the thermostat you can run a server to host an api
+If you want to be able to save the state of the thermostat you can run a server to host an api (if you don't do this the page with throw an error but will still work)

 * install the ruby gems `bundle install`
 * run the server for the api `rackup -p 3111`